-And, if your customers know you love them, will bend over backwards for them, and do what it takes to not just make them happy, but also successful, they will reciprocate and send a little more love back to you in the form of more business.
+And, if your customers know you love them, will bend over backward for them, and do what it takes to not just make them happy, but also successful, they will reciprocate and send a little more love back to you in the form of more business.

 I call this corporate love.
 So how do you go about showing a little love?
 It’s really no different than what you should be doing all year – not just on Valentine’s Day.
-Here are five ways to show a little love to your customers and employees:

 As mentioned already, but worth mentioning again, these ideas are timeless in the sense that they don’t have to be saved for Valentine’s Day.
 Delivering amazing customer service and showing appreciation to customers and employees is an all-of-the-time thing.

 So, what are you waiting for?
 Show a little corporate love!